theme-next/theme-next.org/source/docs/third-party-services/index.md

 * [Widgetpack Rating](/docs/third-party-services/comments-and-widgets/#Widgetpack-Rating)

 {% note info %}
-If you want to disable comment in some page/post, just add `comments: false` to {% exturl front-matter https://hexo.io/docs/front-matter.html %} in your markdown file.
+If you want to disable comment in some page/post, just add `comments: false` to [front-matter](https://hexo.io/docs/front-matter.html) in your markdown file.
 {% endnote %}

 ### Statistics and Analytics